Irina Iolysh

 Posted on: February 28th, 2023 by Natasha Cox

 I joined Lawrence Stephens in March 2023 as a Senior Associate in the Dispute Resolution department.
-I was promoted to my current role as a Director and Head of Real Estate Disputes in August 2024.
+I was promoted to my current role as a Partner and Head of Real Estate Disputes in August 2024.

 I deal with a wide range of matters including but not limited to, secured recoveries, party wall and developer claims, trespass, rights to light claims, professional negligence, and all landlord tenant matters relating to breaches of covenant, possession, forfeiture, insolvency, debt recovery, contested lease renewals and dilapidation claims.